Nodes and clients

 More on checkpoint sync(opens in a new tab)

 There is a lot of information about Ethereum clients on the internet.
 Here are few resources that might be helpful.

 - Ethereum 101 - Part 2 - Understanding Nodes(opens in a new tab) – Wil Barnes, 13 February 2019

 - Running Ethereum Full Nodes: A Guide for the Barely Motivated(opens in a new tab) – Justin Leroux, 7 November 2019

-- Turn your Raspberry Pi 4 into an Eth 1.0 or Eth 2.0 node just by flashing the MicroSD card – Installation guide – Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum 1.0 node or an Ethereum 2.0 node (beacon chain / validator).
+- Turn your Raspberry Pi 4 into a validator node just by flashing the MicroSD card – Installation guide – Flash your Raspberry Pi 4, plug in an ethernet cable, connect the SSD disk and power up the device to turn the Raspberry Pi 4 into a full Ethereum node running the execution layer (Mainnet) and / or the consensus layer (Beacon Chain / validator).